yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_environments.md

 amplify central delete env <name>
 ```

-Use the `--wait` option to delete resources from an environment while waiting for resource deletion confirmation.
-The `--wait` option will check for resource deletion for up to ten seconds.
+Use `--wait` to delete resources from an environment while waiting for resource deletion confirmation.
+The `--wait` option will check for resource deletion for up to 10 seconds.

 ```
 amplify central delete env <name> --wait